 Our success depends in large part on our ability to obtain and maintain patent protection in the U.S. and other countries with respect to our proprietary technology and products.
 We and our licensors have sought to protect our proprietary position by filing patent applications in the U.S. and abroad related to our novel technologies and product candidates.
 The patent prosecution process is expensive and time-consuming, and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
-Maintaining patents in the U.S. is an expensive process and it is even more expensive to maintain patents and patent applications in foreign countries.
+Maintaining patents in the U.S. is an expensive process and it is even more expensive to maintain patent applications in foreign countries.
 As a result, it is possible that we and our licensors will fail to maintain such patents thereby reducing the rights of our portfolio.

-The patent position of pharmaceutical, biotechnology and medical device companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
-As a result, the issuance, scope, validity, enforceability and commercial value of our and our licensors' patent rights are highly uncertain.
-Our and our licensors' pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercializing competitive technologies and products.
-In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the U.S. Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the U.S. and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot know with certainty whether we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we or our licensors were the first to file for patent protection of such inventions.
-As a result, the issuance, scope, validity, enforceability, and commercial value of our owned or licensed patent rights are highly uncertain.
-We currently have 34 pending patents.
+The patent position of pharmaceutical, biotechnology, and medical device companies generally is highly uncertain, involves complex legal and factual questions, and has in recent years been the subject of much litigation.
+As a result, the issuance, scope, validity, enforceability, and commercial value of our and our licensors' patent rights are highly uncertain.
+Our and our licensors' pending and future patent applications may not result in patents being issued which protect our technology or products, or which effectively prevent others from commercializing competitive technologies and products.
+In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the U.S. Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the U.S. and other jurisdictions are typically not published until 18 months after filing, or in some cases, not at all.
+Therefore, we cannot know with certainty whether we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications may not result in patents being issued which protect our technology or products, and commercial value of our owned or licensed patent rights are highly uncertain.
+We currently have 41 pending patents.
 Our pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
-In particular, during prosecution of any patent application, the issuance of any patents based on the application may depend upon our ability to generate additional preclinical or clinical data that support the patentability of our proposed claims.
+In patents based on the application may depend upon our ability to generate additional pre-clinical or clinical data that support the patentability of our proposed claims.
 We may not be able to generate sufficient additional data on a timely basis, or at all.
-Moreover, changes in either the patent laws or interpretat
+Moreover, changes in either the patent laws or interpretation of the patent laws in the U.S. and other countries may diminish the value of our patents or narrow the scope of our patent protection.